-With decades of combined experience and a drive that originates in their own passion for maritime business and pleasure pursuits, the maritime injury lawyers of Anderson Carey Williams & Neidzwski have what it takes to fight for maximum compensation in your case.
-To find out what Anderson Carey Williams & Neidzwski can do for your maritime injury case in Washington, call 1 (800) 262-8529 today and schedule your free initial case consultation.
+With decades of combined experience and a drive that originates in their own passion for maritime business and pleasure pursuits, the maritime injury lawyers of Anderson Carey Williams & Neidzwski, PLLC have what it takes to fight for maximum compensation in your case.
+To find out what Anderson Carey Williams & Neidzwski, PLLC can do for your maritime injury case in Washington, call 1 (800) 262-8529 today and schedule your free initial case consultation.

-The experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski in Seattle and Bellingham are both passionate and knowledgeable about the maritime industry in Washington.
-Maritime law involving injuries to maritime workers can be quite complicated, whether you are a dockworker at the inland ports of Clarkson and Tri-Cities or an able-bodied seaman docked at the seaports of Grays Harbor and Puget Sound.
+The experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski, PLLC in Seattle and Bellingham are both passionate and knowledgeable about the maritime industry in Washington.
+Maritime law involving injuries to maritime workers can be quite complicated, whether you are a dockworker at the inland ports of Clarkston and Tri-Cities or an able-bodied seaman docked at the seaports of Grays Harbor and Puget Sound.

 For seamen involved in the container ships, passenger transportation vessels, ocean carriers, commercial fishing vessels, barges, domestic shipping vessels, and other boats that support Washington’s maritime economy, a maritime injury claim may be brought under the Jones Act, the unseaworthiness doctrine, or general federal maritime law depending on where the injury occurred and who is liable for the injury.
 For instance, a seaman on a vessel near a shipyard in Seattle may have a different claim than a commercial fisherman in the North Pacific with the same injury.

-The experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski pride themselves on their skills in differentiating which maritime injury claims fall under what maritime law, establishing a strong case for negligence, and fighting for the compensation you deserve for the injury you suffered due to negligence in the maritime industry.
-If you have suffered an injury as a seaman, longshoreman, or another maritime employee in Seattle, Bellingham, Tacoma, Olympia, Vancouver, Everett, Anacortes, Willapa Bay, or anywhere else in or around Washington, contact Anderson Carey Williams & Neidzwski to fight for maximum compensation in your case.
+The experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski, PLLC pride themselves on their skills in differentiating which maritime injury claims fall under what maritime law, establishing a strong case for negligence, and fighting for the compensation you deserve for the injury you suffered due to negligence in the maritime industry.
+If you have suffered an injury as a seaman, longshoreman, or another maritime employee in Seattle, Bellingham, Tacoma, Olympia, Vancouver, Everett, Anacortes, Willapa Bay, or anywhere else in or around Washington, contact Anderson Carey Williams & Neidzwski, PLLC to fight for maximum compensation in your case.

 As such a prominent maritime hub, it comes as no surprise that Washington is a state that employs many seamen.
 In fact, over 300 seafood companies call Washington their homeport and Washington is second only to Alaska in seafood production.
 Additionally, Washington is home to an extensive ferry system that is the largest in the United States and second largest ferry system in the world for number of vehicles carried.
 These and other Washington maritime industries give deckhands, engineers, fish masters, fish processors, mooring crew, mates, and officers ample opportunity for employment throughout Washington, including Puget Sound, Skagit Bay, the Strait of Juan de Fuca, Saratoga Passage, Bellingham Bay, Grays Harbor, and Willapa Bay.